Compression and Conditional Emulation of Climate Model Output: Introduction

-Recently, there has been interest in fitting statistical models to climate model output for the purpose of building computationally efficient model emulators \citep{castruccio2014statistical,castruccio2013global} and for use as a tool for compressing the output.
+Recently, there has been interest in fitting statistical models to climate model output for the purpose of building computationally efficient model emulators \citep{castruccio2014statistical,castruccio2013global,williamson2014evolving,holden2015emulation,tran2016building} and for use as a tool for compressing the output.
 Previous work has viewed the parameters in the statistical model as the compressed object \citep{castruccio2015compressing,castruccio2015evolutionary}, and thus if the model is well-specified, it can be used to generate emulated model runs whose mean and covariance structure matches that of the original dataset.
 However, these methods are not designed to reconstruct individual model runs, which is of interest for compressing large ensemble projects that investigate internal variability in the climate models.
-Our work is focused simultaneously on accurately modeling the mean and covariance structure in the original data and on accurately reconstructing the original data.
-In our approach, a set of summary statistics serves as a lower dimensional version of the original dataset, while a statistical model is used to represent the conditional distribution of the data given the summary statistics.
-This hybrid approach of storing both a statistical model and a set of summary statistics is highly flexible in that one can select which and how many statistics to store in order to target the representation of particular features of the original data to a desired accuracy.
-Furthermore, storing summary statistics can act as a buffer against model misspecification; one can store portions of the data that are difficult to represent with a statistical model, for example non-Gaussian behavior or discontinuities along land/ocean boundaries.
-This setup implies that only what is \emph{not} stored needs to be modeled accurately, conditional on the stored statistics.
+Our work is focused simultaneously on accurately reconstructing the data and on accurately modeling its mean and covariance structure.
+In our approach, we store a set of summary statistics $S(Y)$ of the data $Y$, where the dimension of $S(Y)$ is smaller than that of $Y$.
+We estimate a statistical model $f(Y|S(Y))$ for the conditional distribution of the data given the summary statistics.
+Decompression is performed by either computing $E(Y|S(Y))$, or by taking a draw from $f(Y|S(Y))$.
+The compression ratio is defined as the ratio of the dimension of $Y$ to the sum of the dimension of $S(Y)$ and the number of parameters required to represent $f(Y|S(Y))$.